DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 #### Notify your team

-Add an alert name to the **Monitor Name** field and write a message for the alert.
-You can use [integrations][5] such as Slack, PagerDuty, Microsoft Teams, and webhooks to route your alert to specific services and teams.

-You can set your alert notification to re-notify if the alert has not been resolved and define the priority of the alert, ranging from **P5 (Info)** to **P1 (Critical)**.
+Design your alert message and add any email address you want your test to alert you on.

 {{< img src="getting_started/synthetics/configured-browser-test.mp4" alt="Example browser test configuration" video="true"  >}}

+You can also use [notifications integrations][5] such as Slack, PagerDuty, Microsoft Teams, and webhooks to route your alert to specific services and teams.
+Note that in order to be able to trigger a Synthetic alert to these, you first need to set up the corresponding integration.

 When you're ready to record your test, click **Save Details & Record Test**.